feileo/helo/README.rst

   It is only a Python object in memory, changing it does not affect the database.
   You must explicitly execute the commit request to the database.

-* Trod only uses model and object APIs to compose SQL statements and submit them to the database when executed.
+* Trod uses model and object APIs to compose SQL statements and submit them to the database when executed.
 When loaded, the data is retrieved from the database and then packaged into objects.
+  Of course, you can also choose other data loading methods

 Installation